venkat299/loss-landscape-project/final_report.md

 ## References

-The following external references are those emphasized in the accompanying solution guide and underpin the design of our probes and interpretations:
+The following external references underpin the design of our probes and interpretations:

 - Goodfellow, I. et al. (2015). *Qualitatively Characterizing Neural Network Optimization Problems.* ICLR.
   Visualizations and 1D interpolations of loss surfaces.